lsaravia/CriticalGlobalForest/Notes.md

 # Lost phrases

+A similar biodiversity collapse was observed for community models with habitat destruction [@Sole2004].

 Science search for universal principles [@Marquet2005; @Harte2014], and one of these universal principles are scaling laws, These scaling laws are a of the nonequilibrium conditions under which structures at different levels are created and how large-scale patterns are generated from local interactions.